NorthfieldIT/openapi-cue/README.md

 # OpenAPI HTML Documentation Generator

-Generates OpenAPI doc as `openapi.json` and `openapi.yaml` based on the CUE schema `service.cue` and deploys it to swagger-ui Docker container.
+Generates OpenAPI doc as `openapi.json` and `public/service.yaml` based on the CUE schema `service.cue` and deploys it to nginx Docker container.
+The UI served is from [Stoplight Elements](https://stoplight.io/open-source/elements/).

+>  Elements is an API Documentation toolkit, leveraging OpenAPI and Markdown (CommonMark) to provide beautiful, interactive API reference documentation, that you can integrate with any existing content-management system or single-page application

 ## Development
-Be sure you don't have listener on port `localhost:80` as that is where swagger-ui is hosted.
+Be sure you don't have listener on port `localhost:80` as that is where nginx is hosted.

 1. `$ make`